grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 So (rightly or wrongly) I assumed this meant that MX Linux has storage drivers which can read an existing partition (Windows 11 drive C, NTFS) even with IRST.
-Hence, based on oldfred's comment and the above test, I decided to try my luck installing MX Linux with IRST configured.
+Hence, based on oldfred's comment and the above mount-test, I decided to try my luck installing MX Linux with IRST configured.

 *For me, the answer is NO.*